skar-software/DuckDB-Go-Lambda/README.md

 - `docker cp my-golang-container:/built_file /home/user`

 ## HOME env not set
-- in few environments such as AWS Lambda the $HOME env var is not set which is required in order to install extensions for duckdb in our example we are using httpfs to fetch from R2, you will get the below error
+- in few environments such as AWS Lambda the $HOME env var is not set which is required in order to install extensions for duckdb in our example we are using httpfs to fetch a file from this repository (`student-data.csv`), you will get the below error
 - `An error occurred while trying to automatically install the required extension 'httpfs':
 	Can't find the home directory at ''
 	Specify a home directory using the SET home_directory='/path/to/dir' option.`